ibm-cloud-docs/Registry/registry_tutorial_workflow.md

 These two services are pre-integrated and work together seamlessly in {{site.data.keyword.cloud_notm}}, and their features provide a robust but straightforward workflow for users of containers.
 You can use these services to store your container images, ensure the security of your images and Kubernetes clusters, control the images that you can use to deploy to your clusters, and more.

-Much of the information that is provided in this tutorial is available in greater detail in the "How To" sections of the documentation.
+Much of the information that is provided in this tutorial is available in greater detail in the "How To" section of the documentation.
 This tutorial combines all those tasks into a workflow that helps you to use {{site.data.keyword.registrylong_notm}} and Vulnerability Advisor.
 To learn more about each task, click the relevant link.

 ## Objectives
 {: #registry_tutorial_workflow_objectives}